Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 Getting ISO 42001 Certified

-If we could offer one last tip, it would be to document everything as you go through these planning and implementation motions, as not only will that be key for compliance, but it’ll also help streamline your operations throughout the certification lifecycle.
+As a final tip, it’s best practice to document everything as you go through these planning and implementation motions, which is key for compliance and will also help streamline your operations throughout the certification lifecycle.

-Once you stand up your AIMS and believe it is effective, you’ll be looking for a Certification Body to guide you through a gap assessment and eventual initial certification against ISO 42001 requirements, Schellman may be the right fit.
+Once you stand up your AIMS, you’ll be looking for a Certification Body to guide you through a gap assessment and eventual initial certification against the ISO 42001 requirements, and Schellman may be the right fit.
 Contact us today to speak with our ISO team and learn more about how a strategic partnership with us can serve your organization beyond the gap assessment and eventual certification of your AIMS.

 About Megan Sajewski